CryptozombiesHQ/cryptozombie-lessons/sk/1/web3js.md

 ```

 Čo ďalej robí náš Javascript je to, že zoberie niektoré z hodnôt v `zombieDetails` vyššie a pridá štipku javascriptovej mágie (používame Vue.js)  na to, aby sme menili obrázky a aplikovali CSS filtre.
 V neskorších lekciách uvidíš kompletný kód.
-What our javascript then does is take the values generated in `zombieDetails` above, and use some browser-based javascript magic (we're using Vue.js) to swap out the images and apply CSS filters.
-You'll get all the code for this in a later lesson.

 # Vyskúšaj si to sám
-# Give it a try!

 Do boxu na pravej strane skús napísať meno a sleduj akého Zombie obdržíš.
-Go ahead — type in your name to the box on the right, and see what kind of zombie you get!

 **Až budeš mať zombie s akým si spokojný, klikni na "Next Chapter" nižšie aby si si uložil svojho zombie a dokončil tak lekciu 1!**
-**Once you have a zombie you're happy with, go ahead and click "Next Chapter" below to save your zombie and complete lesson 1!**